 With so much at stake, the environment is now ripe for educated, discerning investors and growers.
 Investing in a coconut agribusiness project offers the opportunity to access a burgeoning market with declining supply.
 Moreover, modern agricultural advances make coconut development both safer and more profitable than ever before.
 This is where Australian research could play a crucial role on a global front.

-KokoNiu also aims to produce a wide range of premium Australian made and locally grown coconut products for domestic consumption as well as tapping into lucrative overseas markets from a future processing plant.
+KokoNiu will then also aim to produce a wide range of premium Australian made and locally grown coconut products for domestic consumption as well as tapping into lucrative overseas markets from a future processing plant.